 What is ISO?

-ISO is short for International Organizational Standard.
-In the photographic world, ISO is most commonly referred to as a film rating system.
-Think film photography, not the movies In terms of film, ISO is used as a rating system to tell you how sensitive the film is to light, or how fast the film is.
-The lower the ISO number (ie 50) the more time the film needs to be exposed.
-The faster the ISO film speed, less light is required to take a picture.
+In terms of film sensitivity, ISO is used as a rating system to tell you how responsive the film is to light.
+This is the film speed.
+The lower the ISO setting (i.e 50), the more time the film needs to be exposed.
+The faster the ISO film speed, the less light is required to take a picture.

 What is the Best ISO?

-In many situations it is not possible to have a film with low sensitivity.
-Such situations include those where there is low light and no tripod, or where the motion is very quick such; as in sports photography.
+When you want to keep a fast shutter speed, in many situations it is not possible to produce an image with low ISO sensitivity.
+Such situations include those where there is low light and no tripod.
+Or where the motion is very quick such as in sports

 Film ISO vs Digital ISO